Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Methodology

-{\bf Detection Rules Design.} To assess which fingerprint best matches a given set of packets, we use the scoring metric in Eq.~\ref{eq:s_x}:
+{\bf Detection Rules Design.} To assess which interaction fingerprint best matches a given set of packets, we adopt nearest-neighbor classification in set space~\cite{cunningham2021_csur}, formalized through the scoring metric in Eq.~\ref{eq:s_x}:

-where $S_x$ is the score for device type $x$ based on the encrypted network traffic, $i_d$ is the set of observed packet lengths in the encrypted network traffic to the end device $d$, and $i_x$ is the set of packet lengths in the fingerprint of $x$.
+where $S_x$ is the score for interaction type $x$, $i_d$ is the set of observed packet lengths in the network traffic to the end device $d$, and $i_x$ is the set of packet lengths in the fingerprint of $x$.
 The resulting score is not bound, and we pick the best match by identifying the maximum score across all fingerprints.
 If ties occur, we use the number of matched sequences to decide which fingerprint best matches.
-Finally, we treat each day of interaction data as an independent sample for device classification.
+Finally, we treat the data for each day as an independent sample for classification.

 {\bf Testing Robustness of Detection.} We label interactions in the datasets using the identified patterns.
 If packets do not match any of the rules created, they are labeled as \texttt{unknown}, so as to provide a fall-back option for instances where we cannot predict what occurs.
 Then, we use the created rule set to classify each packet of the encrypted Matter traffic present in $\textbf{D}_2$.
 Similarly to $\textbf{D}_{1}$, we select as the end device a Lighting appliance, since it offers a wider variety of user initiated interactions.
 The specific interactions and their configurations are selected to cover each of the three which a user can initiate: \textit{Read}, \textit{Write}, and \textit{Invoke}.
 For \textit{Read} interactions, the \textit{Read} request includes two attributes to increase identification complexity compared to a single-attribute request.
 Moreover, the controller automatically issues single-attribute \textit{Read} requests at various points in time.
 The \textit{Write} interaction focuses on one attribute, as the behavior exhibited by the others is comparable.
-Although we cannot control \textit{Report} transactions, the end device systematically initiates them based on a time delta or a state update.
+Although we cannot control \textit{Report} transactions, the end device systematically initiates them regularly, either based on a time delta or a state update.
 In the case of the single-attribute \textit{Read} and \textit{Report} transactions, the quantity of these two is outside our control; however, their logs are included in the dataset.
 We report the details of the commands issued to generate $\textbf{D}_2$ in Table~\ref{table:exp21}.